ananya-gta/cafe-website/README.md

 ![Search Pop-up](/static/screenshots/search.jpeg)

-#### > Customers can find our cafe's location and contact information on this page.
-Additionally, they can use the feedback form to reach out to us with their inquiries.
+#### > Customers can find the cafe's location and contact information on this page.
+Additionally, they can use the feedback form to reach out with their inquiries.

 ![Contact Page](/static/screenshots/contact.jpeg)